-As an employer, you must protect people from harm.
-This includes doing a risk assessment, in consultation with your workforce, to decide what reasonable steps you need to take to protect your workers and others from COVID-19.
+As an business, you must protect people from harm while at work.
+This includes doing a risk assessment, in consultation with your staff, to decide what reasonable steps you need to take to protect your staff and others from COVID-19.

 Risk assessments are used to identify what measures are needed to reduce the risk of COVID-19 transmission at work and can be used to eliminate/mitigate risks, adapt workplaces to individual needs and ensure adequate staff training around processes to manage the risk.

-The Risk assessment - Working safely during the coronavirus (COVID-19) pandemic (hse.gov.uk) guidance sets out further detail on risk assessment and duties as an employer.
+The Risk assessment - Working safely during the coronavirus (COVID-19) pandemic (hse.gov.uk) guidance sets out further detail on risk assessment and duties as a business.

-Employers should continue to conduct individual risk assessments in consultation with the individual worker where necessary.
+Businesses should continue to conduct individual risk assessments in consultation with individual staff members where necessary.
 We have published guidance about individual risk assessments for staff across all industries.

 Further advice and guidance is available from the following organisations: